openmobilehub/android-omh-storage/docs/markdown/getting-started.md

 ## Sample app

-Explore the [sample app](https://miniature-adventure-4gle9ye.pages.github.io/docs/android-omh-storage/contributing#sample-app) included in the repository to see the implementation of authentication with Google Drive and other providers.
+Explore the [sample app](https://miniature-adventure-4gle9ye.pages.github.io/docs/android-omh-storage/contributing#sample-app) included in the repository to see the implementation of storage with Google Drive and other providers.
 The sample app demonstrates the integration and usage of the various storage providers, providing a practical example to help you get started quickly.